DavidDiasLugon/allestrack/README.md

-# track_app
+# Track App
+A mini software created using Kivy (Python) and MySQL.

-An mini software to keep track of every piece of content that you consume.
+It's useful to keep track of every piece of content that you consume, that can be a book, a movie, etc.